awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.CommonDBATasks.System.md

 | `serial` | number | — | Yes | The serial number of the session\. |
 | `method` | varchar | null | No |  Valid values are `'IMMEDIATE'` or `'PROCESS'`\.   |

-The following example kills a session\.
+The following example terminates a session\.

 ```
 begin